All Fall Down (The Sound album): Release

-All Fall Down was released in 23 October 1982.
+All Fall Down was released on 23 October 1982.
 No singles were released from the album.
 It failed to chart in the UK and received a negative response from critics.
-WEA were displeased with the album and decided not to promote it, and The Sound's contract with them was terminated.
+WEA were displeased with the album and decided not to promote it, and the Sound's contract with them was terminated.

 Reception

 All Fall Down received a negative critical reception upon its release.
 Johnny Waller of Sounds panned the album, writing, "This is the album The Sound should never have made, didn't need to make, could have made in their sleep [...] [it] adds virtually nothing to the minimalist passion of Jeopardy and the following, more impressively structured From the Lions Mouth and, as such, is virtually worthless", concluding the review with "Look in the mirror, Adrian, before you all fall down".

 A favourable review came from Trouser Press, which said, "The black, clashing music makes the challenging LP an acquired taste, an ambitious, admirable exploration of the downside".
-In his retrospective review of the album, Peter Parrish of Stylus was very positive, opining that "All Fall Down can make a realistic claim to being their best [album]".
+In his retrospective review of the album, Peter Parrish of Stylus Magazine was very positive, opining that "All Fall Down can make a realistic claim to being their best [album]".